 In May, Taco John’s invited menu development experts to join its “Idea Council” for a two-day brainstorming session.
 Franchisees who serve on the Taco John’s menu committee, members of the brand’s corporate leadership team, and more than 20 industry partners joined in on the event, which was held at the Food & Drink Resources Innovation Center.
 Continue reading

-Let’s address some of the reasons why food and drink manufacturers choose to work with third-party organizations, like FDR, for product development and product sales.
-Our goal is to show you how we can enhance your work…and grow your bottom line.
+Let’s address some of the reasons why food and drink manufacturers choose to work with third-party organizations, like Food & Drink Resources (FDR), to represent their products to restaurant brands.
+Our goal with this article is to show you how Food & Drink Resources can enhance your work…and grow your bottom line.
 Continue reading

 If you are in Denver, you are always welcome to visit the Denver FDR Innovation Center and see our market research and test kitchen facilities.
 In the meantime, take a tour of our space online.
 Here we’ve got a quick video and photos for you.
 Continue reading